OfficeDev/Office-Add-in-samples/Samples/excel-add-in-custom-functions-using-web-workers/README.md

-# Custom Function Sample Using Web Worker
+# Build Asynchronous Custom Functions in Excel with Web Workers

 <img src="./assets/thumbnail.png" width="800" alt="A workbook with custom function using web worker.">